-You will require at least 3 ground rods and probably more if your fields are large or your soil conditions are poor.
+You will require a minimum of 3 ground rods and probably more if your fields are large or your soil conditions are poor.
+A fourth ground rod is advisable for installation in a separate wet area if available or at the furthest point away from the initial ground system.